wesf90/rails-partial/README.markdown

 Makes creating Rails Partials a breeze.
 Quickly create a blank Partial, or select text and create the partial instantly!

+*Sublime Text 3 Update:* Once ST3 is fully stable, this plugin will default to the ST3 branch.
+Until then, if you would like to get this plugin to work with ST3, simply download or clone the contents of the ST3 branch into your ST3 plugins folder.

 ## Shortcut Keys